The international terrorist threat to the UK

 International terrorism refers to terrorism that goes beyond national boundaries in terms of the methods used, the people that are targeted or the places from which the terrorists operate.

-Since the emergence of Al Qaida in the 1990s, international terrorism has become largely synonymous with Islamist terrorism.
-Terrorist groups in Syria and Iraq, including Al Qaida and the Islamic State of Iraq and the Levant (ISIL), possess both the intention and the capability to direct attacks against the West.
+Terrorist groups in Syria and Iraq, including Al Qaeda and the Islamic State of Iraq and the Levant (ISIL), possess both the intention and the capability to direct attacks against the West.
 The UK is a high-priority target for Islamist extremists and they pose a significant threat to our country and to our interests and citizens abroad.
 Despite the current main focus on terrorism originating from Syria and Iraq, the threat of terrorism also emanates from other parts of the Middle East and regions such as North, East and West Africa, South and South East Asia.

 Not all extremist activity is direct attack planning.
 UK-based Islamist extremists are supporting terrorism by: